KiotaAcademy/LangChain/README.md

 document loaders deals with the specifics of accessing and converting data.

+> sources of your own data

 1. Accessing:
    1. websites
    2. Databases
    3. Youtube
    4. arXiv

+> formats of your own data

 2. Data Types
    1. PDF
    2. HTML